I2C Signal Integrity: Measurement and Electrical Validation

 The I2C’s physical two-wire interface consists of a bi-directional serial clock (SCL) and data (SDA) lines.
 Each device that is connected to the bus is software-addressable by a unique address and a simple master/slave relationship with the bus exists all the time.
 I2C is a serial, 8-bit oriented, bi-directional data transfer that can be made at 100Kbits/s in the standard mode, up to 400Kbits/s in the Fast mode, up to 1Mbits/s in fast Mode plus, or up to 3.4Mbits/s in the high-speed mode.
 On-chip filtering rejects spikes on the bus data line to preserve data integrity.

 Phillips Semiconductor (now NXP Semiconductors) has published I2c electrical specifications and I2c protocol specifications since 1982.
-The recent I2C bus specification and user manual was published in the year 2007.
-By following the electrical and protocol specification in the I2C document, semiconductor design and manufacturing companies can ensure interoperability of ICs using the I2C Bus.
+The recent I2C bus specification and user manual were published in the year 2007.
+By following the electrical and protocol specification in the I2C document, semiconductor design, and manufacturing companies can ensure the interoperability of ICs using the I2C Bus.

 I2C protocol overview:

 Typical data transfer between two ICs using the I2C interface is as shown:

 All transactions start with START Condition and stop with STOP condition In I2C Bus.
 These two conditions are controlled by the master IC.
 The typical I2C frame format has the following contents: START, address, read/write, data followed by ACK/NACK, and STOP condition at the end of the operation.

 START: A condition where high to low transition of SDA line occurs when SCL is held high.
 The is initiated by the master IC.